 This course examines the politics of international economic relations.
 Topics include transnational corporations and the globalization of production, the multilateral trade system and regionalism, the global monetary and financial system, and economic development in the global South.
 Cross-listed as DEVS 354.
-Prerequisites: PSCI 101, 102(100) and 6 credits of PSCI at the 200-level (251/252 recommended).
-Three credits.
+Prerequisites: PSCI 101, 102 and 6 credits of PSCI at the 200 level (251/252 recommended).Three credits.
+Offered 2022-2023 and in alternate years.